back BACK

 Itinerary subject to change due to weather, birding conditions, and other factors out of our control.

-Ascending to almost 11,000' we find our selves in high elevation conifer where birds like Pine Grosbeak, Red Crossbill, Gray Jay, Clark's Nutcracker, and American Three-toed Woodpecker can be found.
-Sometimes we are lucky and scope out Black Rosy-Finch on exposed snow patches before descending into southwest Wyoming for lunch.
+Ascending to almost 11,000' we find our selves in high elevation conifer where birds like Pine Grosbeak, Red Crossbill, Gray Jay, Clark's Nutcracker, Mountain BLuebird, and American Three-toed Woodpecker can be found.
+Sometimes we are lucky and scope out Black Rosy-Finch on exposed snow patches of the ridges above!
+This tour provides a great cross ssection of the birds found in the mountains of the west and only takes up half a day during the summer!

-Our afternoon visits a high desert along the Utah and WYoming border where Vesper Sparrow, Golden Eagle, and Sage Thrasher are found, followed up with a stop at a wetland where American Bittern, Sora, Black Tern, and Wilson's Phalarope breed.
+This tour follows the same itinerary as teh recommended tour, butcontinues into southwest Wyoming for lunch.
+Our afternoon visits a high desert along the Utah and Wyoming border where Vesper Sparrow, Golden Eagle, and Sage Thrasher are found, followed up with a stop at a wetland where American Bittern, Sora, Black Tern, and Wilson's Phalarope breed.
 Depedning on the timing of our visit these marshes may be either flooded or nearly dry!

 Making our way into an aspen covered portion of the northern mountains we encounter the mountain subspecies of the Purple Martin, Western Tanager, and occasionally Williamson's Sapsucker.